dominik-pichler/Review_me_if_you_can/README.md

 Intrigued by their claims, I wanted to test **DMoN** on my own knowledge graph.
 Therefore, with the help of **PyTorch Geometric** I wrote a script to run this method on my own KG.
 This script can be found in `src/GNN_Handler.py`.
- **PyTorch Geometric** was chosen over other Frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.
+ **PyTorch Geometric** was chosen over other frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.

 ### 4.2.3 GNN Results
 Unfortunate, due to time constraints, I was not able to finish this part (for now).